This is such a wonderfully healthy eggplant dip recipe.

 This is a very versatile recipe.
 You can serve it with raw vegetables to use as dippers or serve it with crackers, fresh crusty bread or toasted baguette slices.

 You can also serve it over hot quinoa or couscous.
 Use your imagination and get these healthy flavors working for you.

 As party foods go, this is a wonderfully healthy recipe.
 Yes you can have fun and eat healthy at the same time.
 This eggplant dip recipe is a great example of that.

 This veggie dip is a great example of a healthy Mediterranean diet recipe.
 It combines the amazing flavors of Mediterranean vegetables with a lemon juice and olive oil dressing.
 Simple, full of wonderfully healthy nutrients, and best of all, it tastes wonderful so family and friends will be glad to eat it up.

-Plus, look at the nutritional information in the blue box above.
-This recipe is low in calories and fat (and the fat that is contains is very healthy from the olive oil), and low carb.
+Plus, look at the nutritional information for this dip.
+This recipe is low in calories and fat (and the fat that it contains is very healthy from the olive oil), and low carb.
 It fits into almost any healthy eating plan just perfectly including gluten-free.
 It is also a wonderful diabetic recipe.

 - 1 tomato, large, peeled & chopped

 - 1 stalk celery, finely chopped